-Students must complete the University's Entry-Level Writing or English as a Second Language (ESL) requirement prior to completing the school writing requirement.
+Students must complete the UC Entry-Level Writing or English as a Second Language (ESL) requirement prior to completing the school writing requirement.

-Students admitted to the school are required to complete a two-term writing requirement- Writing I and engineering writing.
-Both courses must be taken for letter grades, and students must receive grades of C or better (C- grades are not acceptable).
+Students admitted to the school are required to complete a two-term writing requirement-Writing I and engineering writing.
+Both courses must be taken for letter grades, and students must receive a grade of C or better in each (a C-grade is not acceptable).